-You have already learnt (Chapter 5) how to define grid settings to determine whether or not a grid is used in arrange view, and if so how that grid appears.
-The Snap/Grid Settings window (below) can be used to ensure that various actions (including time or loop selection) and/or items are automatically snapped into position according to your settings.

-Options, Snap/Grid Settings open this dialog, or use $Alt\ L$ , or right click on the toolbar Grid button . $Alt\ S$ toggles snap on and off.
+You have already learnt (Chapter 5) how to define grid settings to determine whether a grid is shown in arrange view, and if so how it appears.
+The Snap/Grid Settings window (below) lets you ensure that various actions (including time or loop selection) and/or items are automatically snapped into position according to your settings.
+Options, Snap/Grid Settings open this dialog, or use Alt L, or right click on the toolbar Grid button .
+Alt S toggles snap on and off.
 Grid snapping can be applied in a number of ways, including: